seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **MIRANDA**
 What is't? a spirit?
 Lord, how it looks about!
 Believe,sir
 It carries a brave form.
-But ’tis a spirit.
+But 'tis a spirit.

 **PROSPERO**
 No, wench; it eats and sleeps and hath such senses
 As we have, such.
 This gallant which thou seest
-Was in the wreck; and, but he's something stain’d
+Was in the wreck; and, but he's something stain'd
-With grief that’s beauty’s canker, thou mightst call him
+With grief that's beauty's canker, thou mightst call him
 A goodly person: he hath lost his fellows
-And strays about to find ‘em. …
+And strays about to find 'em. ...

 **MIRANDA**
-… I might call him
+...
+I might call him
 A thing divine, for nothing natural
-I ever saw so noble. …
+I ever saw so noble. ...

 **PROSPERO**
 *\[Aside]*
-… It goes on, I see,
+...
+It goes on, I see,
 As my soul prompts it.
 Spirit, fine spirit!
 I'll free thee
-Within two days for this. …
+Within two days for this. ...

 **FERDINAND**
-… Most sure, the goddess
+...
+Most sure, the goddess
 On whom these airs attend!
 Vouchsafe my prayer
 May know if you remain upon this island;
 And that you will some good instruction give
 How I may bear me here: my prime request,
 Which I do last pronounce, is, O you wonder!
-If you be maid or no?...
+If you be maid or no? ...

 **MIRANDA**
-...No wonder, sir;
+...
+No wonder, sir;
-But certainly a maid. …
+But certainly a maid. ...

 **FERDINAND**
-… My language! heavens!
+...
+My language! heavens!
 I am the best of them that speak this speech,
-Were I but where ’tis spoken. …
+Were I but where 'tis spoken. ...

 **PROSPERO**
-… How? the best?
+...
+How? the best?
 What wert thou, if the King of Naples heard thee?

 **FERDINAND**